zephyronepointoh/CTFWriteups/DownUnderCTF 2023/Writeup.md

 ```
 Congratulations on solving this challenge!
 The mask has 900 X's so here are some random words to make the message long enough.
 Your flag is: DUCTF{r3c0nstruct10n_0f_fl4g_fr0m_fl4g_4r7_by_l00kup_t4bl3_0r_ch1n3s3_r3m41nd3r1ng?}
 ```

+## The Rabbit Hole

 To answer the flag's question, basically a lookup table.
 I actually had never heard of the Chinese Remainder Theorem.
-We learn something new every day.

 Essentially, it says if you know the answers for a few modulus operations, where the modulus operators are coprime(none of them are divisible by each other) you can determine the original if it's less than the product of those operators.